Izu–Bonin–Mariana arc: Seismicity

-More recently, Engdahl, van der Hilst & Buland 1998 provided an earthquake catalog containing improved locations (Figure 10).
+Engdahl, van der Hilst & Buland 1998 provided an earthquake catalog containing improved locations (Figure 10).
 This data set shows that, beneath northern IBM, the dip of the WBZ steepens smoothly from ~40° to ~80° southwards, and seismicity diminishes between depths of ~150 km and ~300 km (Figures 11a c).
 The subducted slab beneath central IBM (near 25°N; Fig. 11c) is delineated by reduced seismic activity that nevertheless defines a more vertical orientation that persists southward (Figures 11d f).

 Deep earthquakes, here defined as seismic events ≥300 km deep, are common beneath parts of the IBM arc system (Figures 10, 11).
 Deep events in the IBM system are less frequent than for most other subduction zones with deep seismicity, such as Tonga/Fiji/Kermadec and South America.
 Beneath northern IBM, deep seismicity extends southward to ~27.5°N, and a small pocket of events between 275 km and 325 km depth exists at ~22°N. There is narrow band of deep earthquakes beneath southern IBM between ~21°N and ~17°N, but south of this there are extremely few deep events.
 Although early studies assumed that seismicity demarcated the upper boundary of the slab, more recent evidence has shown that many of these earthquakes occur within the slab.
 For instance, a study by Nakamura, Nakano, Fujimori & Yuan 1998 showed that a region of events beneath northernmost IBM region occur ~20 km beneath the top of the subducting plate.
 They propose that transformational faulting, which occurs when metastable olivine changes to a more compact spinel structure, produces this zone of seismicity.
-Indeed, the faulting mechanism for deep earthquakes is a hotly debated topic (e.g., Green & Houston 1995), and has yet to be resolved.
+Indeed, the faulting mechanism for deep earthquakes is a debated topic, and has yet to be resolved.